JOHITKUMAR/BlinkIT-Grocery-Sales-Analysis/README.md

-# BlinkIT Grocery Sales Analysis — README
+# BlinkIT Grocery Sales Analysis

 ## 📌 Project Overview
 This project analyzes grocery sales data for **BlinkIT** ("India's Last Minute App") using Power BI.
 It combines a raw sales dataset (`BlinkIT_Grocery_Data.xlsx`) with an interactive dashboard that breaks down sales performance by item, outlet, and location attributes.